pahuja-sahil/pingDaemon/README.md

 ### 1. Create Your Account
 - Visit http://localhost:3000
 - Click "Sign Up" and create an account with a Gmail address
-- Verify your email (check spam folder if needed)

 ### 2. Add Your First Monitor
 - Click "Add Monitor" on the dashboard